 If you are unable to use your court reservation, please notify the office.
 Failure to register within ten minutes of the reserved time results in forfeiture of the reservation if other members are waiting to use the courts.
 A $5 fee will be charged to your account for failure to cancel unused reservations.
 In case of obvious rainouts, it is not necessary to phone in a cancellation.

 Equity members may reserve courts up to 5 days in advance; non-equity members may reserve up to 3 days in advance.
-For best court reservation times, members should reserve at 9am as indicated in this helpful COURT BOOKING LEAD-TIME chart (which we suggest you print).
-For example, equity members may call or log in online Monday at 9am to reserve a court for Saturdayday.
+For best court reservation times, members should reserve at 9am as indicated in the COURT BOOKING LEAD-TIME CHART (which we suggest you print or bookmark).
+For example, equity members may call or log in online Monday at 9am to reserve a court for Saturday.
 Non-equity members may call or log in online Monday at 9am to reserve a court for Thursday.

 Ball Machine Reservations